ucan-wg/ucan-ipld/README.md

 # 0 Abstract

+[Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consisent, highly general data model for content addressed linked data forming any DAG.
+This consistent format provides a convenient pivot between many serializations of the same data.
+Being a chained token model, UCANs can be very naturally expressed via IPLD.
+However, JWTs are not determinstic due to whitespace and key ordering.
+This specification defines an IPLD Schema for UCAN, and a canonical JWT serialization for compatibility with all other clients.

+# 1 Motivation

-The core UCAN specification is defined as a JWT to make it easily adoptable with existing tools, and as a common format for all implementations.
+The [core UCAN specification](https://github.com/ucan-wg/spec) is defined as a JWT to make it easily adoptable with existing tools, and as a common format for all implementations.
 There are many cases where different encodings are preferred for reasons such as compactness, machine-efficient formats, and so on.
 This specification outlines a format based on IPLD that can be deterministically encoded and decoded between many serialization formats, while still being able to encode as JWT for compatibility.

-# 1 Introduction

-## 1.1 Motivation

-[Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consisent, highly general data model for content addressed linked data.
-UCAN structurally fits this model well.

-For reasons of _______

-However JWTs are not determinstic due to whitespace and key ordering.

-# 2 IPLD Format
+# 2 IPLD Schema

-## 2.1 Container

-Unlike the JWT format, the IPLD encoding of UCAN does not require separate header, claims, and signature fields.
+Unlike a JWT, the IPLD encoding of UCAN does not require separate header, claims, and signature fields.

 ```ipldsch
 type UCAN struct {